melezhik/sparrowup/README.md

 # Configuration

-You sould checkout some sparrowdo scenarios:
+You should checkout some sparrowdo scenarios:

     $ git clone $some-remote-repository /path/to/repo

-And point it to the running wu service:
+And point it to the running whatsup service:

     $ cd whatsup REPO=/path/to/repo carton exec morbo app.pl

-A structure of  reposiotory should be:
+A structure of  repository should be:

     $ project-foo/sparrowfile
     $ project-bar/sparrowfile